A marketing funnel is the set of steps a visitor needs to go through before they can reach the conversion…

-This will be your main traffic source you will fill your marketing funnels with.
+This will be the main traffic source you will fill your marketing funnels with.
 You must be ready to create an individual journey for them.

-The last kind of traffic you are going to fill your marketing funnels with is the cold traffic.
-Cold traffic has a problem, but isn’t aware of any solutions yet.
+The last kind of traffic you are going to fill your marketing funnels with is cold traffic.
+Cold traffic has a problem but isn’t aware of any solutions yet.

-They will have to go through the longest process before you will convert them into the customers.
+They will have to go through the longest process before you will convert them into customers.

 Now, we need to get into the second phase…